 Budget reductions over a number of recent years have resulted in the elimination of some faculty posts and staff positions essential for the University of Michigan-Flint to successfully achieve its mission.
-The prior cuts in faculty and academic support staff are not sustainable over the long term.
-Accordingly, our highest priority request is for improved state financial support for the University of Michigan-Flint so that we can better serve the needs of our citizens while keeping tuition affordable.
+Given the significant recent increase in enrollment, our highest priority request is for improved state financial support for the University of Michigan-Flint so that we can better serve the needs of our citizens while keeping tuition affordable.